Survivor: Micronesia: Future appearances

 Parvati Shallow, Amanda Kimmel, James Clement and Cirie Fields returned to play Survivor for a third time in Survivor: Heroes vs. Villains.
 Ozzy Lusth returned to play a third time on Survivor: South Pacific.
 Both Fields and Lusth also returned for their fourth time each on Survivor: Game Changers.
 Jonathan Penner returned for his third time on Survivor: Philippines.
 Erik Reichenbach is at this time the only Fan returning as he was a Favorite in the second "Fans vs. Favorites" season, Survivor: Caramoan.
 Shallow later returned to compete on Survivor: Winners at War.
 Fields and Shallow represented USA on Australian Survivor: Australia V The World in 2025, with Shallow winning the season.
-Fields and Lusth are set to compete on Survivor 50: In the Hands of Fans.
+Fields and Lusth returned to compete on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Lusth competed on the second season of American Ninja Warrior.
 Eliza Orlins competed in The Amazing Race 31 alongside two-time Survivor contestant Corinne Kaplan.
 Fields was a contestant on the USA Network reality competition series Snake in the Grass.
 Fields also competed on the first season of the Peacock reality TV series The Traitors.
 Later, Fields competed on Big Brother 25.
 In 2023, Fairplay competed on the first season of House of Villains.
 In 2024, Shallow competed on the second season of The Traitors.
 In 2025, Shallow competed on the second season of Deal or No Deal Island.